 International observers are allowed to register for accreditation with the Central Election Commission (CEC) to observe the October 24, 2021 presidential election.
 International observers may be present at working sessions and meetings of the CEC, district election commissions and precinct election commissions.
 After voting is complete, these observers may receive certified copies of the protocols of election results.
 The Organization for Security and Co-operation in Europe's Office for Democratic Institutions and Human Rights sent a full observation mission to Uzbekistan and established a 39-person observation presence (11 members in the core team and 28 Long-Term Observers [LTOs]) starting September 15.
-These will be augmented by approximately 250 Short-Term Observers (STOs).
-A total of 969 international election observers are registered, including 629 representatives from international organizations and 340 representing foreign government delegations or embassies.6 Additionally, 1,439 representatives of local media and 233 representatives of foreign media are also accredited.
+These will be augmented by approximately 250 Short-Term Observers [STOs]).
+A total of 969 international election observers are registered, including 629 representatives from international organizations and 340 representing foreign government delegations or embassies.

-The Election Code does not permit domestic or citizen election observation other than by partyand candidate-affiliated observers.
+The Election Code does not permit domestic or citizen election observation other than by party-and candidate-affiliated observers.
 Candidates running for office may nominate proxies and agents representing their political party, who can be present at polling stations on Election Day and file complaints on their behalf.
 As per the new Election Code, representatives of mahallas (local community councils) will also be able to observe, although they must remain nonpartisan.
 Given the special status of mahallas, they are able to observe as semi-official representatives of local authority.
 Media representatives will also be accredited to observe the elections, although

-4 Information on polling stations abroad https://mfa.uz/en/press/news/2021/list-of-polling-stations-for-the-elections-of-the-president-of-the-republic-of-uzbekistan-formed-at-diplomatic-and-other-missions-of-the-republic-of-uzbekistan-in-foreign-countries---30299 they are not permitted to videotape voting processes.
+&lt;sup>4 Information on polling stations abroad <a href="https://mfa.uz/en/press/news/2021/list-of-polling-stations-for-the-elections-of-the-president-of-the-republic-of-uzbekistan-formed-at-diplomatic-and-other-missions-of-the-republic-of-uzbekistan-inforeign-countries---30299 they are not permitted to videotape voting processes.
 All accredited observers have the right to monitor all stages of the election process, as guaranteed by law.
+Additionally, 1,439 representatives of local media and 233 representatives of foreign media are also accredited.

-5 Meeting with Central Election Commission, October 15, 2021.
+&lt;sup>5 Meeting with Central Election Commission, October 15, 2021.

-6 Meeting with Central Election Commission, October 15, 2021.
+&lt;sup>6 Meeting with Central Election Commission, October 15, 2021.